tezos/tezos/docs/index.rst

  - Developer documentation is available online at http://doc.tzalpha.net
- - The page https://www.tezos.com/ contains more information about the project, even though it is frozen in time due to external reasons
+ - The page https://www.tezos.com/ contains more information about the project.
- - All development now happens on Gitlab at https://gitlab.com/tezos/tezos
+ - All development now happens on GitLab at https://gitlab.com/tezos/tezos

 The Tezos Alpha (test) network has been live and open since February 2017.